Combined Degree Description

 The combined African & African Diaspora Studies MA/Global & Sociocultural Studies PhD pathway allows qualified graduate students to develop an expertise in African & African Diaspora Studies by earning an MA in AADS while progressing toward a PhD in one of the three major areas in the Global and Sociocultural Studies Department geography, sociology, or anthropology.
 Applicants must meet the admission eligibility requirements (see the appropriate sections in the graduate catalog) and follow the admission procedures for both programs.

 Applicants should consult the FIU catalog for the most updated requirements.
 To access the requirements for the MA in AADS in FIU's catalog, please click here.
+Applicants can also find additional information on the department's website.

 To be considered for admission, students must meet the following requirements: